What is a Childminder?

 Childminder Job Description

 The legal definition of a childminder is a person who works with children for more than 2 hours a day in their own home for reward.
-In England, childminders are registered with Ofsted; in Wales childminders are registered with CSSIW; in Scotland childminders are registered with the Care Commission.
+In England, childminders are registered with Ofsted; in Wales childminders are registered with CSSIW; in Scotland childminders are registered with the Care Inspectorate.
 Registration with the governing body of the country in which the childminder lives means ensuring childminders attain a certain level of skills, knowledge and competency to fulfil their many roles.

 Legal requirements for childminders - all childminders must carry public liability insurance and class 1 business insurance to drive with childminded children in their cars.
 They must have completed an introductory training course and update paediatric first aid training every 3 years.
 All childminders in England must comply with the requirements of the EYFS 2012 and Childcare Register 2012, local planning, fire and food hygiene laws, health and safety legislation and the Equality Act 2010.